camerahacks/rpilocator-rss-feed/README.md

 ```

 ### Gotify
 Create an application in your Gotify server.
-You will need the token from this to send a push notification to your devices through the Gotify API.
+You will need the token from the server to send a push notification to your devices through the Gotify API.

 Edit the script and enter your server base URL and application token.